natasadkov/Tableau-Projects/README.md

 # Tableau-Projects
 ***

-Free tutorials from Tableau that helps me to learn the basis of building a dashboard and story step by step
+Free tutorials from Tableau that helps to learn the basis of building a dashboard and story step by step
 #### 1. Common Chart Types
 Visualization:</p>
 Tutorial: https://help.tableau.com/current/pro/desktop/en-us/dataview_examples.htm